mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

           multiple buckets, or assembling disparate chunks of data into a whole.
 This can be a huge win because the operating system is highly optimized for this sort of thing
 # Socket Channels
-* model network sockets
+* models network sockets
 * can operate in nonblocking mode and are selectable
-* it's no longer necessary to
+* it's no longer necessary to dedicate a thread to each socket connection (and suffer the context-switching overhead of managing large numbers of threads).
-  dedicate a thread to each socket connection (and suffer the context-switching overhead of managing large numbers of threads).
-Using the new NIO classes, one or a few threads can manage hundreds or even thousands of active socket connections with little or no performance loss.
+* Using the new NIO classes, one or a few threads can manage hundreds or even thousands of active socket connections with little or no performance loss
-*  it's possible to perform
-  readiness selection of socket channels using a Selector object
+* it's possible to perform readiness selection of socket channels using a `Selector` object
 * you should understand the
   relationship between sockets and socket channels.
 As described earlier, a channel is a conduit to an I/O service and provides methods for interacting with that service.
 In the case of sockets,